vgao111/Outages-Analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>

-This univariate plot shows the count of how much major outages occured across every ==YEAR== from 2000 to 2016.
+This univariate plot shows the count of how much major outages occured across every `YEAR` from 2000 to 2016.
 You can observe that the year 2011 has the highest count of major outages across the US at 221 and the year 2000 has the lowest count of major outages at just 12 with most of the major outages concentrated in later years.

 **Bivariate Analysis**
 <iframe